 Here are the top 5 benefits to offering tuition reimbursement as an employer.

-1. Offers Tax Breaks
+1. Tuition Reimbursement Helps Offer Tax Breaks

-As long as your company has a written policy meeting federal tax guidelines, employers can deduct up to $5,250 in reimbursements (per employee) from their own taxes each year.
-Additional government reimbursement may apply to employees taking courses specifically geared toward their job duties.
-These tax breaks allow companies to offer valuable benefits for their employees for a reduced and, sometimes, negligible cost.
+As long as your company has a written policy meeting federal income tax guidelines, employers can deduct up to $5,250 in reimbursements (per employee) from their own taxes each year.
+Additional government reimbursement may apply to employees taking courses specifically geared toward their next job duties.
+These tax breaks allow companies to offer valuable benefits for their hiring employees for a reduced and, sometimes, negligible cost.

-2. Promotes Retention
+2. Tuition Reimbursement Promotes Retention

 In addition to attractive tax benefits, tuition assistance programs can help you train and retain high-quality staff.
-Employees who take advantage of the tuition reimbursement typically feel a sense of loyalty to your company and feel confident in the fact that they can grow at your company instead of seeking career growth elsewhere.
+Employees who take advantage of tuition reimbursement programs typically feel a sense of loyalty to your company and feel confident in the fact that they can grow at your company instead of seeking career growth elsewhere.
 Because the benefit is so directly personal, it keeps motivation high.

 Education assistance can be particularly helpful for companies in industries with notoriously poor employee retention rates.
 For example, more than 70% of workers in the restaurant industry changed jobs in 2017, according to the Bureau of Labor Statistics.

-3. Reduces Recruitment Costs
+3. Tuition Reimbursement Reduces Recruitment Costs

 Similar to promoting retention, tuition reimbursement reduces turnover costs.